agamemnonc/two_sensor/README.md

-The code provided here will reproduce the results reported in the manuscript "Multi-grip classification-based prosthesis control with two sensors", which is currently accessible on [biorxiv](https://www.biorxiv.org/content/10.1101/579367v1).
+The code provided here will reproduce the results in the manuscript "Multi-grip classification-based prosthesis control with two sensors", which is currently accessible on [biorxiv](https://www.biorxiv.org/content/10.1101/579367v1).

 The recommended way of reproducing the results is by using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and the provided environment (conda_env.yml).